robertpiosik/CodeWebChat/README.md

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

-100% free and open source AI workflow tool that connects your editor with 10+ popular chatbots and has all the necessary API tools built-in.
+100% free and open source AI workflow tool that connects your editor with any chatbot and has all the necessary API tools built-in.

 **With CWC you can:**

 - Granularly select folders and files from your project to copy them as XML-formatted text.
-- Type your task and initialize any chatbot, or send an API request.
+- Type your task and initialize a chatbot, or send an API request.
-- Get code completions using reasoning models and all selected files as context.
+- Get accurate code completions using reasoning models and all selected files as context.
 - Generate precise commit messages by referencing the original state of the modified files.

 **Guiding principles:**

 - initialize chatbots—don't scrape responses
-- univarsal—enable any workflow
 - privacy first—zero telemetry
 - lightweight—about 1MB of code